zedttxj/Image-Processing-Tool-with-Matlab/optional/PErosion.md

     A ⊖ B = max(min { A ⊖ Bᵢ | Bᵢ ⊆ B}, 0)

-This models erosion as a **row-wise operation**, where each row independently contributes to the final result through a minimum operation. `max(...,0)` appears due to **intersection rule** described above.
+This models erosion as a **row-wise operation**, where each row independently contributes to the final result through a minimum operation. `max(...,0)` appears as non-positive coordinates don't exist.

 ---